Northern Ireland is the only remaining UK nation with blasphemy laws on its books. It's time to repeal them. Join our campaign...

 Our vision for a secular democracy is underpinned by the fundamental human right to free speech.
 Without this, democracy cannot exist.

-We played an instrumental role in abolishing the "blasphemy" and "blasphemous libel" laws in England and Wales in 2008, but equivalent laws remain in Scotland and Northern Ireland.
+We played an instrumental role in abolishing the "blasphemy" and "blasphemous libel" laws in England and Wales in 2008, in addition to campaigning on Scotland's hate crime bill that abolished its blasphemy law in 2021.
+"Blasphemy" and "blasphemous libel" continue to be offences under the common law of Northern Ireland.
 Other threats remain; not least from those who seek to impose their blasphemy taboos on others through violence and intimidation.

 Without free speech no search for truth is possible; without free speech no discovery of truth is useful; without free speech progress is checked… Better a thousand fold abuse of free speech than denial of free speech.